Mabahe/typo3-core-redirects/README.md

 # TYPO3 v9 Redirects in v8.7

-This a composer package to integrate the redirects from version 9 into version 8.7.
+This is a composer package to integrate the redirects from version 9 into version 8.7.

 [![Redirects](https://img.youtube.com/vi/hln_FGFD_WY/0.jpg)](https://www.youtube.com/watch?v=hln_FGFD_WY)